iangrubb/portfolio/src/posts/css-position/index.md

 ### Absolute Position

-Like fixed position, absolute position takes an element out of the normal flow and gives us control over where to place it.
+Like fixed position, absolute position takes an element out of the normal flow and gives us control over its placement.
 The difference is that instead of positioning in relation to the viewport, it allows for positioning in relation to one of its ancestors in the HTML tree.

 The rules determining which ancestor gets used are a bit tricky.
 If an absolutely positioned element has at least one ancestor with a non-static position, then it will be positioned in relation to the *nearest* such ancestor above it in the tree.
 Otherwise, it will be placed in relation to the body of the document.